 Algae are the only parameter studied by some consultants as a measure of water quality.
 Three tests are used: water transparency which is a measure of the amount of algae in a lake or pond, chlorophyll-a which is a test of the amount of chlorophyll in algae, and total phosphorus which is the amount of phosphorus in algae that is tested by boiling the algae in acid.
 These tests do not consider the quality of a lake or pond by the amount of muck or the organic matter in muck, odor, aquatic macrophytes (weeds), disease bacteria, fish health and growth rate or number of fish, or by whether one can fish, swim or boat in a lake or pond.
 You can fish, swim or boat in a lake or pond if it has a lot of algae, but you cannot swim, fish or boat in a pond that has those parameters that are not considered as indicative of water quality.

 If a consultant can reduce algae in a lake, he or she becomes a well-paid local hero, regardless of whether the lake has fish, muck, weeds, and odor and disease bacteria or is not swim-able, fishable or boat-able.
 This opens an opportunity for what is called biomanipulation.
-A faulty test of barley straw is if you kill the fish; algae will decrease because zooplankton feed on algae and fish feed on zooplankton.
-If there are no fish, there are many zooplankton, so there is little algae.
-If there is not much algae and available phosphorus and nitrogen are still in the water, these fertilizers have to go somewhere, so they go into weed growth.
+A faulty test of barley straw is if you kill the fish; algae will decrease because zooplankton feeds on algae and fish feed on zooplankton.
+If there are no fish, there are many zooplankton, so there are little algae.
+If there are not much algae and available phosphorus and nitrogen are still in the water, these fertilizers have to go somewhere, so they go into weed growth.
 Available phosphorus is phosphorus dissolved in the water.
 It is entirely different from total phosphorus, which is phosphorus found in algae.
 Total phosphorus is a measure of both available phosphorus and phosphorus in algae.

 So if consultants put barley straw in a pond and kill fish at the same time, they are increasing the amount of zooplankton.
 The zooplanktons decrease the algae in the pond.
 The result is increased weeds and a lake that is not swim-able, not boat-able and not fishable.